starkfell/100DaysOfIaC/articles/day.62.more.considerations.for.implementing.iac.md

 ## Custom Tools

 If there is a necessity to adopt a custom tool or solution that many individuals are not familiar with, document it!
-Create a process around it so that even if individuals are uncomfortable with it can still use it for deployment and troubleshooting.
+Create a process around it so that even if individuals are uncomfortable with it they can still use it for deployment and troubleshooting.
 Markdown cheat sheets are a great example of how you can get a seasoned Windows Administrator (that is a novice in Linux) comfortable with logging into a Kubernetes Cluster and checking the logs of an application that isn't behaving as intended.

 </br>